 Tutoring is arguably the best starter job for someone with social anxiety because it allows you to practice social interaction with one or two people at a time.
 Tutoring positions are also social anxiety jobs from home for people who experience milder SAD symptoms and can have interpersonal interactions with a few people at a time.
 Tutoring is also flexible.
 You can tutor online, in your own home, in clients’ homes, or in businesses that provide tutoring services.
 These settings all offer different degrees of social interaction, depending on how comfortable you feel.

 A writer or editor can work at home or remotely with little to no interpersonal interaction.
 Most communication is conducted via email and sometimes by phone, reducing symptoms of anxiety.
-There are many different kinds of writing positions available, each of which can be tailored to the level of social interaction you’re ready for based on your condition.
+There are many different writing positions available, each of which can be tailored to the level of social interaction you’re ready for based on your condition.
 Freelance writers and editors can also take jobs at their leisure and work with fewer deadlines than a person working for a company.

 Sometimes, the best job choice is the one you create for yourself.
-As an entrepreneur or business owner, you can work for yourself, set your own schedule, hire your own team, and be responsible for your own success.
-While some form of interaction is required in order to build your business, you’ll be able to hire more people over time who can take over the day-to-day interactions with customers and business partners.
+As an entrepreneur or business owner, you can work for yourself, set your schedule, hire your team, and be responsible for your success.
+While some form of interaction is required to build your business, you’ll be able to hire more people over time who can take over the day-to-day interactions with customers and business partners.
 You’ll also be able to avoid the stress that comes from having a supervisor watching over you or coworkers working alongside you.